- Export Database

 - How do I control the ability to export data?

-To export your database click Start > Configuration > Database > Export Database > Export Database.
-This will generate a message advising you to check you have enough disk space for the download as well as providing an estimate of the download time.
+To export your database click Start > Configuration > Database > Export Database.
+From the top of the screen select either Export as SQL or Export an Archive.
+Whichever option you choose, a message will be generated advising you to to check you have enough disk space for the download as well as providing an estimate of the download time.
 If you want to continue click Yes, otherwise click No.

 Please note the following: